 The S&W Market is a food hall located in a beautiful art deco building in Downtown Asheville.
 The building was opened in 1929 to house the S&W Cafeteria chain, which served locally sourced food in a quick yet upscale environment.

-The market today sticks to its roots, with counter service for fast and casual local food vendors like Buxton Chicken Palace, Bun Intended, Peace Love Tacos, Farm Dogs, The Hop Ice Cream, and Highland Brewing.
+The market today sticks to its roots, with counter service for fast and casual local food vendors like Buxton Chicken Palace, Farm Dogs, Flour, Highland Brewing, The Hope Ice Cream, and The Times Bar.

 Top of the Monk, Asheville, North Carolina